joelagnel/joelfernandes.org/_posts/2026-03-02-open-source-models-march-2026.md

 **Balanced tasks (coding, agentic loops):** Kimi still wins, but the margin shrinks.
 The output verbosity eats into the savings.
 Expect roughly 2-3x cheaper.

 **Output-heavy tasks (long-form generation, detailed summaries where the model writes a lot):** The advantage nearly disappears.
 If Kimi generates 6x more tokens to produce the same answer, the lower per-token rate barely compensates.
 You might end up at parity or even slightly more expensive than Sonnet for pure generation tasks.

-The other thing worth noting: Sonnet 4.6 in this benchmark is the *non-reasoning* variant.
-If you compare Kimi K2.5 against Claude Sonnet with extended thinking enabled, Sonnet's token count would be much higher and closer to Kimi's.
-The comparison becomes more favorable for Kimi in that scenario.
+That said, this comparison is against Sonnet's *non-reasoning* variant -- if you turn on extended thinking, Sonnet's own token count climbs sharply and the math shifts back in Kimi's favor.

 **Providers**